horsemaker/NamasteJS-Notes/lesson-3-Hoisting-in-JavaScript/README.md

-- Also, In this case, similar to arrow functions, the function getName2 would be treated as a variable and, the value allocated will be undefined.
+- Also, In this case, similar to arrow functions, the function `getName2()` would be treated as a variable and, the value allocated will be `undefined`.

 - Thus, in this way, we can even access the variables and the functions even before they are initialized